Author: Usamaru Furuya

 The story begins with the same opening scene, where 54 girls commit suicide by jumping in front of a moving train.
 However, one girl survives (Saya Kota) and opens another Suicide Club, with other victims.
 Her best friend, Kyoko, fears for Saya's future and begins to search for the strange secrets surrounding the Suicide Club to try and save Saya and the other girls from committing such a tragedy again.

-Based off of the cult film, Suicide Club, the distressing nature of this manga hits the reader hard and fast.
-A stunning thriller that is difficult to put down, I ended up reading it in one sitting.
-The story follows Kyoko as she watches the descent of her childhood best friend, Saya, the only survivor of mass suicide.
-Kyoko finds herself pulled deeper into the mysteries of a suicide cult as she attempts to save Saya.
+Suicide Club is a distressing manga that hits the reader hard and fast.
+A stunning psychological horror thriller that is as difficult to stomach as it is impossible to put down.
+The story follows Kyoko as she watches the unraveling of her childhood best friend, Saya, the only survivor of mass suicide.
+Kyoko is pulled deeper into Saya’s world and her involvement with a mysterious suicide cult.
+The horror in this story is far more insidious than the flashy sex, violence, and gore, which this manga has in spades.

 Quote